-The Occupational Safety and Health Act (Act) empowers the Secretary of Labor to promulgate specific health and safety standards.
+The Occupational Safety and Health Act (Act) empowers the Secretary of Labor to promulgate specific health and safety standards for employers.
 The Secretary has delegated this authority to the Occupational Safety and Health Administration (OSHA).
-OSHA enforces compliance with the Act and its regulations through on-site inspections and the issuance of citations for discovered violations.
+In addition to promulgating rules, OSHA enforces compliance with the Act through on-site inspections and the issuance of citations for discovered violations.

 The Act imposes a "general duty" on any employer who is engaged in a business affecting commerce to provide a workplace free from recognized safety hazards.
-In addition, it requires that employers comply with specific safety and health standards promulgated by OSHA.
 Federal and state governments, as well as employers with ten or fewer employees, are exempted from certain requirements.
 The Act also imposes detailed recordkeeping and reporting requirements on employers.